-Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out-of-pocket each year for medical services that are covered by our plan (see the Benefits Chart in Section 2, below).
+Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out-of-pocket each year for medical services that are covered under Medicare Part A and Part B (see the Medical Benefits Chart in Section 2, below).
 This limit is called the maximum out-of-pocket amount for medical services.

-As a member of our plan, the most you will have to pay out-of-pocket for services in 2021 is \$3,450.
-The amounts you pay for copayments, and coinsurance for covered services count toward this maximum out-of-pocket amount.
+As a member of our plan, the most you will have to pay out-of-pocket for Medicare Part A and Part B covered services in 2022 is \$3,450.
+The amounts you pay for co-payments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
 (The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.)
 In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-(These services are marked with an asterisk () in the Benefits Chart.)
-If you reach the maximum out-of-pocket amount of \$3,450, you will not have to pay any out-of-pocket costs for the rest of the year for covered services.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+These services are marked with an asterisk () in the Medical Benefits Chart.
+If you reach the maximum out-of-pocket amount of \$3,450, you will not have to pay any out-of-pocket costs for the rest of the year for Medicare Part A and Part B covered services.
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Indiana Medicaid or another third party).

-SECTION 2 Use the Benefits Chart to find out what is covered for you
+SECTION 2 Use the Medical Benefits Chart to find out what is covered for you.